BujjuIsABee/shimelinux/README.md

 `makepkg -si`

-You can also use an AUR helper like yay or paru.
+You can also use an AUR helper like `yay` or `paru`.

+### Other distributions

+If none of these options work for you, you can download the `.jar` file [here](https://github.com/BujjuIsABee/shimelinux/releases).
+You will also need to install the following dependencies:

+- Java Runtime Environment (version 21 or later)
+- libappindicator or libayatana-appindicator

 ## How to use